Location: Hamilton, ON

 Architect of Record: Invizij Architects

 Located adjacent to Parkdale Landing, this four storey new building is the completing phase of an urban infill redevelopment transforming a long-neglected landmark site.
 Designed with wood construction for its cost effectiveness and carbon sequestration properties, the building includes 50 one-bedroom apartments.
-It is targeting PHIUS (Passive House) certification.
+It is now certified with PHIUS (Passive House).

 The building’s overall design aesthetic references stacked shipping containers, reflecting its nearby industrial neighbourhoods in East Hamilton.
 The shape of the building creates a protected courtyard between the two buildings, with large south-facing communal balconies.
 On the street-facing portion of the ground floor, a commercial storefront unit is designed to suit a future use with community benefit.
 The site plan also includes a private dog-park for tenants, as the complex is pet-friendly.